-In the previous post, I have review Aquatek Co2 Regulator Mini is a great product to control flowing CO2 into the planted aquarium.
+In the previous post, I have review Aquatek Co2 Regulator Mini is great equipment to control flowing CO2 in an aquarium.
 Now on this page, I will share tips on how much CO2 need for your aquarium plants and how to measure CO2 aquarium.
 So, please continue to read.

 To help solve this issue, I’ve done some research and gathered some information to find a conclusion for this matter.